 top of page

 Arata Mori is a Japanese film director, editor, and artist based between Berlin and Tokyo.
-He is the graduate of Fine Art at Central Saint Martins in London and a recipient of the Asian Cultural Council’s Individual Fellowship.
-His creative practice spans across documentary film, television, experimental cinema, dance-theatre, and architecture.
+He studied Fine Art at Central Saint Martins in London and is a recipient of the Wim Wenders Scholarship (2025) and the Asian Cultural Council Individual Fellowship (2022).

-Mori is also the co-founder of another:, a creative video project with photographer Laurian Ghinitoiu.
-Collaborating with leading architects and artists such as BIG, OMA, SO-IL, and Shiota Chiharu, their 2023 film “veins” follows the journey of marble from a Portuguese quarry to New York, where it becomes the façade of the new Performing Arts Center at the World Trade Center site.
+Mori is the co-founder of another:, a creative duo with photographer Laurian Ghinitoiu.
+Together, they have collaborated with artists and architects such as Bjarke Ingels, Joshua Ramus, and Shiota Chiharu.
+Their 2023 film veins traces the journey of marble from a Portuguese quarry to the World Trade Center site in New York, premiering at ADFF:NY.
+Their recent collaboration with Ingels is featured in the 2025 Venice Biennale of Architecture.

 © 2021 BY ARATA MORI